kamranajabbar/gitHubRepo/README.md

 # gitHubRepo
-This is my test repo.
+This is my test repo in github.

 ## Second Heading ##